 Our commitments

 In line with new business trends and work practices which have become more dynamic and collaborative, Icade aims to offer its employees a stimulating career path with opportunities for advancement.
-Such a career path is based on an active policy of promoting the development of employee skills and measures fostering internal mobility.
-This goal is achieved through various means, namely annual performance reviews, career interviews, professional training programmes, intrapreneurial support, etc.
+Such a career path is based on an active policy of promoting the development of employee skills whose objectives are: to support new ways of working and to develop managerial practices, to anticipate the evolution of business skills, to develop cross-functional skills and to encourage sharing through the development of a network of internal trainers, and finally to raise awareness and engage employees in terms of CSR and business ethics.

-• Improving the quality of working life and promoting employee well-being
+• Improving the quality of life and working conditions

 As a major office property player, Icade is well aware of the close relationship between working conditions and employee well-being.
-As a result, the Company has implemented a proactive approach that aims to improve the quality of working life and the health of its employees.
-For this purpose, it has created open, flexible workspaces that promote efficiency, teamwork and creativity.
+As a result, the Company has created open, flexible workspaces that promote efficiency, teamwork and creativity.
 Work-life balance is achieved through the development of remote work.
 To measure the impact of these initiatives on workplace well-being, Icade has entered into a partnership with the start-up Wittyfit.
-Taking it one step further, Icade has chosen the OsmoZ approach developed by the certification body Certivéa which establishes a process to assess the quality of working life.
-Icade’s Open headquarters was the first service sector building to receive the OsmoZ label.

 • Promoting diversity in all its forms